harikrishnan-kp/Learn-C/C-build/Build tools/make.md

 # make
-make is a program that came into play when we are building a big project with multiple source files

-you can see that manual building required a big terminal command when we need to pass a lot of flags and options to tool chain.

-* one big terminal command make it hard to read and understand
-* it is also inefficient, beacause it will build every file in the project eachtime,it is not required when we need to change and build only one file.
-* inorder to overcome these problems, we can use make.

 make is a build automation tool commonly used in software development to:
 * Compile and link source code into executable programs.
 Manage dependencies between files.
 * Automate repetitive tasks like testing, deployment, or cleanup.

+## Usage
+* Make is  very usefull when we are building a big project with multiple source files
+* Manual building of this project may required a big terminal command with lots flags and options to tool chain.
+* one big terminal command make it hard to read, understand and maintain.
+* it is also inefficient, beacause it will build every file in the project eachtime, eventhough we modified only one or two source files.
+* inorder to overcome these problems, we can use make.

 ## Key Features of make
 * Dependency Management : Automatically checks if a file is out of date by comparing timestamps.Only recompiles what’s necessary, saving time.